railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_planning.rst

 * passing the high-level objectives to lower levels in the company's hierarchy.

-.. tip:: The social role of planning
+.. tip:: The Social Role of Planning

 	Some project managers think that they can manage planning on their own.
 	They are commonly overworked and think that meetings are a waste of time.